rdelacrz/benchmark-playground/languages/java/README.md

 ### Install Gradle

-Install `SDKMAN` with the following command:
+[Gradle](https://gradle.org/) is the build system that will be used to manage this Java application.
+Install **Gradle** with the following command:

 ```
 sdk install gradle 8.13